Student loans are borrowed money that must be repaid, with interest. Borrowing responsibly now will help you have a successful financial future.

 Parent PLUS Loans

-Parents of undergraduate students may be eligible to borrow a Parent Loan for Undergraduate Students (PLUS) up to a student’s cost of attendance minus other financial aid.
+Parents of dependent undergraduate students may be eligible to borrow a Direct Parent Loan for Undergraduate Students (Parent PLUS) up to a student’s cost of attendance minus other financial aid.
 Eligibility for this loan requires a determination that the parent does not have an adverse credit history.
-Parents interested in this loan must complete a PLUS Loan Information Sheet and submit it to the Financial Aid and Scholarships Office and the DL PLUS loan award must be accepted in the student’s Pathway.
+Parents interested in this loan must complete an online application at www.studentloans.gov and the Direct Parent PLUS loan award must be accepted in the student’s Pathway.

-If the loan is declined by the federal lender, the parent can choose to have an endorser (cosigner) or the student can be offered additional unsubsidized Direct Loan.
-The annual amounts of the additional unsubsidized Direct Loan are $4,000 for freshman and sophomore level students, and $5,000 for junior and senior level students.
+If the loan is declined by the federal lender, the parent can choose to pursue an endorser (cosigner), appeal the decision, or the student can be offered additional unsubsidized Direct loan funds.
+The annual amounts of the additional unsubsidized Direct loan funds are $4,000 for freshman and sophomore level students, and $5,000 for junior and senior level students.

 Repayment of the loan will begin 60 days after the loan is disbursed to the student’s UMKC cashier’s account.
-Repayment can be deferred while the student is enrolled at least half-time by contacting your loan servicer.
+The parent may request on the application that repayment be deferred while the student is enrolled at least half-time.
 Interest is charged while a student is in school.

 Priority consideration for Perkins Loans is given to Undergraduate students with demonstrated financial need.
 Interest is not charged while a student is in school at least half-time and during the nine months after their attendance falls below half-time.
 Repayment of the principal balance begins nine months after the student graduates or drops below half-time enrollment.